squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

     Identifiers can be reused between tags.
 Tags which are not explicitly associated will use the default tag icon which is :material-pound:

-Next, each identifier can be associated with an icon, even a [custom icon], by adding the following lines to `mkdocs.yml` under the `theme.icon` configuration
+Next, each identifier can be associated with an icon, or even a [custom icon], by adding the following lines to `mkdocs.yml` under the `theme.icon` configuration setting:
-setting:

 === "Tag icon"